jmw-phys/iNORG/README.md

     realized: Finish the third version (v3) of find_combined_number_subspaces_no_active_orbital() function, now is specialize for the phss_v2, NOW finding the dim is fast! next do : Try to optimize the data structure to save memory.
     thinking: can I use one number to save the hole MatInt in div?

+Version: v1.4.02.p3 @ 2024.05.15
+    realized: Changed the type to take up less memory when storing. next do : Test program stability
+    thinking: (same as prev)